kids-first/kf-lib-data-ingest/docs/source/design/load.rst

 #. (optional) **Transform the given records list into whatever new record
    format the entity builder needs**.
-#. (soon to be optional) **Compose a unique keystring from the entity's primary
+#. **Compose the entity's uniquely identifying primary elements**.
+This is used
-   constituent elements**.
-This is used internally for caching identifiers assigned by the target service (received from the target service as part of the response for sending an entity payload) so that they can be repeatably assigned to the same entities again.
-(Target services often don't do this themselves.)
+   for querying identifiers assigned by the target service so that they can be repeatably assigned to the same entities again.
+(Target services often don't do this equivalent entity replacement themselves.)
-#. **Build a message payload that will be sent to the server to populate a new
+#. **Build a complete message payload that will be sent to the server to
-   (or updated) entity of its type**.
-The unique keystrings generated in the previous steps are passed to this method as well so that they can be included as part of the payload if desired.
+   populate a new (or updated) entity of its type**.

 For more details, read :ref:`Tutorial-Make-Target-Service-Plugin`